roger1337/Agentless-Instrumentation-with-JNI/README.md

 # How do I use this?

-Compile the DLL in the dll directory (you have to use the /includes folder from a JDK to compile it) Then create a class called InstrumentationManager with a method getInstrumentation:
+Compile the DLL in the dll directory (you have to use the /includes folder from a JDK to compile it) Then create a class called InstrumentationManager with a native method getInstrumentation:

 ![image](https://github.com/roger1337/Agentless-Instrumentation-with-JNI/assets/85001442/e3c138cd-e40c-4c89-9266-9bda18ddb053)

+This code has been tested on Java 1.8 only with the tests in the tests folder.